 Exchange had introduced periodic price bands for the securities that are exclusively traded at the Exchange.
 The applicable periodicity and corresponding price bands were specified in its notice nos.
 20150806-24 dated August 06, 2015, 20150930-36 dated September 30, 2015, 20151203-12 dated December 03, 2015 and 20160129-22 dated January 29, 2016 and 20170310-21 dated March 10, 2017 are as under.

 Note - for lower price bands (downward limits), please refer point no. 1 below

-In addition to the above, for monthly, quarterly and yearly price bands, a factor of 200 % of S & P BSE Midcap Index movement (subject to minimum 2% movement) shall be applied to take into account the overall movement in the market.
+In addition to the above, for quarterly and yearly price bands, a factor of 200 % of S & P BSE Midcap Index movement (subject to minimum 2% movement) shall be applied to take into account the overall movement in the market.
 This factor shall be added in the direction of index movement (rounded off to the nearest number) and threshold of the opposite direction will remain unchanged.

 A brief primer on periodic price band mechanism and related rules is given as under.